-This could occur during the initial stages of your new role or a temporary role so be prepared for this and to be able to adapt to it .
+This could occur during the initial stages of your new role or a temporary role, so be prepared and readily adaptable for this.
 This article from the BBC Website is worth reading and there are also several other resources available.

 Why not analyse job descriptions by listing each required skill and experience.
-Then consider whether you have that exact skill, if you have the skill but haven’t used it in a few years, or if you’re maybe lacking the skill entirely.
+Then consider whether you have that exact skill, if you have it but haven’t used it in a few years, or if you’re lacking the skill entirely.
 Use that information to determine what you need to brush up on to make yourself an even better candidate when the job market picks up again.
-We maybe able to offer some free testing for you.

-There are a vast array of free learning resources and programmes on the internet , youtube and free Microsoft training and tutorials in particular currently that can help you to add more skills to your armour and ensure you maintain a positive state of mind throughout the pandemic (Which is very important).
+There are a vast array of free learning resources and programmes on the internet, Youtube and free Microsoft training and tutorials that can help you to add more skills to your armour and ensure you maintain a positive state of mind throughout the pandemic.

 Don't Forget....
 It's Good to Talk!

-Our experience tells us that in situations like we are experiencing, Job seekers get overlooked but we as an organisation can assure you we are here every step of the way, whether than be a quick email call, a career discussion or simply a shoulder to cry on in the worst cases.
+Our experience tells us that in situations like this currently, Job seekers get overlooked.
+But we as an organisation can assure you that we are here every step of the way, whether than be a quick email, call, a career discussion or simply a shoulder to cry on in the worst cases.